davidh-cyberark/toolshed/README.md

 ## Demo Setup and Usage

-Please read and configure the resources as specified in the Prerequisites section.
+IMPORTANT - Please read and configure the resources as specified in the Prerequisites section before proceding with the demo.

 This demo can be run from linux/mac, or from an EC2 linux instance.

-Steps to run through the demo
+### Steps to run through the demo

 1. git clone toolshed
 2. cd toolshed
 3. cd into the bin directory
-4. Make copies of the pasconfig-example.toml, awsconfig-example.toml, and conjurconfig-example.toml files
+4. Make copies of the pasconfig-example.toml, awsconfig-example.toml, and conjurconfig-example.toml files (See the next section "Configuration Files" for detailed explanation of each field.)
    1. cp pasconfig-example.toml pasconfig.toml
    2. cp awsconfig-example.toml awsconfig.toml
    3. cp conjurconfig-example.toml conjurconfig.toml